td-berlin/lambda_ruby_bundler/README.md

 # LambdaRubyBundler

-LambdaRubyBundler is a command line tool for packaging Ruby applications for AWS Lambda.
+LambdaRubyBundler is a command-line tool for packaging Ruby applications for AWS Lambda.

-Most notably, it properly compiles dependencies with C extensions, using custom Docker image based on [lambci/lambda:build-ruby2.5](https://hub.docker.com/r/lambci/lambda/tags).
+Most notably, it properly compiles dependencies with C extensions, using a custom Docker image based on [lambci/lambda:build-ruby2.5](https://hub.docker.com/r/lambci/lambda/tags).

 ## Installation